liquidctl/liquidtux/README.md

 # make modules_install
 ```

-As long as usbhid is loaded and has (automatically) bound to the devices,
+As long as usbhid is loaded and has (automatically) bound to the devices, these
-liquidctl should, when loaded, connect and make the sensors available on the
+drivers should, when loaded, connect and make the sensors available on the
 hwmon sysfs interface.

 _Note: presumably udev policies can affect that; still looking into this..._